developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 * Service Account Keys
   + Client Email: Provide the email address associated with the GCS service account.
   + Client ID: Provide the client ID for your key pair.
-The value is found by following the steps to [create a service account key](#creating-service-account-keys).
+The value is found by following the steps to create a service account key.
   + Private Key ID: Provide the key ID for your key pair.
-The value is found by following the steps to [create a service account key](#creating-service-account-keys).
+The value is found by following the steps to create a service account key.
   + Private Key: Choose a method for providing the private key for your key pair.
-The value is found by following the steps to [create a service account key](#creating-service-account-keys).
+The value is found by following the steps to create a service account key.
     - Dremio: Provide the private key in plain text.
 Dremio stores the password.
     - [Azure Key Vault](/current/security/secrets-management/azure-key-vault): Provide the URI for your stored private key using the format `https://<vault_name>.vault.azure.net/secrets/<secret_name>`
     - [AWS Secrets Manager](/current/security/secrets-management/aws-secrets-manager): Provide the Amazon Resource Name (ARN) for the AWS Secrets Manager secret that holds the private key, which is available in the AWS web console or using command line tools.
     - [HashiCorp Vault](/current/security/secrets-management/hashicorp-vault/): Select your HashiCorp secrets engine from the dropdown and enter the private key secret reference in the required format.
 * Automatic/Service Account: If you are currently running Dremio on a Google Compute instance, Dremio uses the active service account for your GCS data source and does not require any additional information to integrate with your data.

-#### Creating Service Account Keys[​](#creating-service-account-keys "Direct link to Creating Service Account Keys")
+#### Creating Service Account Keys

 In order to use Dremio to access your Google Cloud Storage source, you need to first identify the service account.
 This is done by creating public/private key pairs.
 When creating service account keys, the public portion is stored on Google Cloud, while the private portion is made available to you for entry on Dremio.